TeX-Live/xetex/texmf/doc/xelatex/polyglossia/README.txt

 * Adapting the formatting of dates (for non-gregorian calendars via external packages bundled with polyglossia: currently the hebrew, islamic and farsi calendars are supported).
-* For languages that have their own numeration system, the formatting of numbers is modified appropriately.
+* For languages that have their own numeration system, modifyinf the formatting of numbers appropriately.
-* Ensuring the proper directionality if the document contains bidirectional text (via the package bidi, available separately on CTAN).
+* Ensuring the proper directionality if the document contains languages written from right to left (via the package bidi, available separately).

 Several features of Babel that do not make sense in the XeTeX world (like font encodings, shorthands, etc) are not supported.